Recommended statistical texts

-Hair Jr., JF, Tatham, RL, Anderson, RE and Black, W (1998, 2005) Multivariate Data Analysis (5th edition).
-Prentice-Hall:Englewood Cliffs, NJ.
+Hair Jr., JF, Anderson, RE, Tatham, RL and Black, WC (1998) Multivariate Data Analysis (5th edition).
+Prentice-Hall:Upper Saddle River, NJ.
 This accessible and comprehensive text features plenty of illustrations and rules of thumb.
 There are also sixth (2005) and seventh (2009) editions by Hair Jr, JF, Black, B, Babin, B, Anderson, RE, Tatham, RL published by Pearson International.
 All editions are also available in the university library.

 Tabachnick, BG and Fidell LS (2007) Using multivariate statistics (5th edition).
 Pearson International:Boston, MA.

 Meyers, LS, Gams,t G and Guarino, AJ Applied multivariate research.
 Design and interpretation.
 Sage:London.
 The authors’ emphasis is on conceptual understanding of a comprehensive range of multivariate methods with illustrations of their use on data using SPSS.

 Warner, RM (2012) Applied Statistics: From Bivariate Through Multivariate Techniques.
 Second Edition.
 Sage:Los Angeles which contains SPSS examples including a chapter on exploratory factor analysis.

 Jureckova, J, Sen, PK and Picek J (2012) Methodology in robust and nonparametric statistics.
 CRC Press:Abingdon.
 (In addition to nonparametrics, Covers a closely related set of techniques to nonparametrics called robust statistics).